-Middle Power Theory in the Middle East: A Theoretical Framework
+Middle Power Theory in the Middle East: An Analytical Framework

 This section argues that despite middle power theory’s limitations, it can still be a useful tool for the study of state behavior in the Middle East.
-Furthermore, the Middle East provides middle power theory with an invaluable opportunity for theory development with the possibility of extending its validity to regional hierarchies.
+Furthermore, the Middle East provides middle power theory with an invaluable opportunity for theory development with the possibility of extending its validity to other regional hierarchies.
+Whereas international hierarchies refer to “the grading of states on relative capabilities” in the international system, regional hierarchies refer to the ranking of states in a particular region based on their abilities, in the sense that some states exercise authority over others.
 The various theoretical approaches to middle powers, dating from the Cold War and post-Cold War periods, might profit from being tested against cross-cutting sets of case studies in the Middle East regional system.
 This section first explores the reasons why the Middle East has been an overlooked region in the middle power research program.
 Then, it presents a conception of regional middle powers that allows a transfer of the concept from global to regional hierarchies.
 Finally, the section proposes a three-fold analytical framework to examine the behavior of middle powers in the Middle East.

 As the Middle East is dominated by a number of states of which none has been able to achieve regional hegemony, several scholars of the region have considered middle power theory as an appropriate lens.
 Beyond these very few works, the middle power research program has struggled to maintain relevance in the study of Middle Eastern international relations for several reasons.
-First, as discussed above, the concept of middle power has been widely contested and debated in the IR discipline without reaching greater clarity on what constitutes middlepowermanship at regional or global levels.
+First, as discussed above, the concept of middle power has been widely contested and debated in the IR discipline without reaching greater clarity on what constitutes middlepowermanship at both regional and global levels.
 To recap, classical conceptions of middlepowermanship that are inextricably related to their Cold War roots remain inherently limited and obsolete.
 Even the more recent behavioral and ideational conceptions of middle powers remain embryonic and limited to a few states in the international system, namely Western and newly emerging rising powers.
 Second, the theory’s development has been directly influenced by power shifts in the international system.
-The first generation of middle power research focused on the Western European and Anglophone tradition, namely Canada, Australia, New Zealand, the Netherlands, the Scandinavian countries, and the Benelux.
-The second generation includes a focus on emerging middle powers from Africa (South Africa), Latin America (Brazil, Mexico, and Argentina), and Asia (India, China, Japan, Singapore, Malaysia, and Indonesia).
-That being said, the concept has hardly been used to examine influential actors such as Venezuela, Israel, Nigeria, Ethiopia, and Saudi Arabia.
-Only a few scholars consider Turkey as a middle power.
+Whereas middle power research has focused on traditional and emerging middle powers, scholars have hardly examined influential actors, such as Venezuela, Israel, Nigeria, Ethiopia, Saudi Arabia, and Turkey.

 Third, most of the literature has addressed the concept of middle power with a focus on the global level of analysis.
-The preoccupation of the IR discipline with great powers and rising middle powers, namely the BRICS, has left sub-systemic regional hierarchies largely understudied.
+The preoccupation of the IR discipline with great powers and rising middle powers, namely the BRICS, has left regional hierarchies largely understudied.
 In light of this, the literature tends to equate middle powers with regional powers that have a predominant role in their region and aspire to a middle power status at the international level through challenging the superpowers.
 This classical view of middle powers does not allow for the consideration of middle power influence at a regional level, where middle powers are most active.
 In addition, the category of “regional middle powers,” where actors have a middle power status within regional hierarchies without necessarily playing a role in the international system, is paradoxically neglected.
 Yet, empirical cases show that middle powers may not affect the balance of power among great powers but will attempt to consolidate their regional status by resisting hegemonic efforts of external penetration in their respective regions.